elephantscale/es-training-new/course-outlines/secure-coding.md

 * SSL/TLS

 ### Session security
+* TBD - a bit more detail
 * Session IDs
 * Policies
 * Hijacking/Fixation Attacks

 ### Framework architecture
+* TBD - how much do you have?
 * Threading
 * Privileges
 * Audits/Logs